sonnts996/owlet-router/README.md

 #### In the second `Navigator`:

-The `NavigationService` is also used in an independent `Navigator`.
+The `NavigationService` is also used in standalone `Navigator` instances.

 ```dart
 Widget build(BuildContext context) {